-ICs are responsible for notifying GBCC and the local dispatch center when this criterion has been met.
+ICs are responsible for notifying GBCC and the local dispatch center when this criteria has been met.
 GBCC will notify the Regional Union Vice-President:

-Shawn Stanford Phone: 208-253-0125 (work) or 385-251-5063 (cell).
+Shawn Stanford Phone: (208) 253-0125 (work) or (385) 251-5063 (cell).

-Notification will include the fire name and the name of the IC along with contact information.
+Notification will include the fire name, IC and contact information.